unidoc/unipdf/README.md

 # Version 3 - Upcoming

-Version 3 of UniDoc is currently in alpha.
+Version 3 of UniDoc is currently in pre-release stages.
 It marks multiple significant new major advancements as well as many fixes and enhancements:

-- [ ] Composite fonts supported and font handling has and is being completely revamped, including unicode support.
+- [x] Composite fonts supported and font handling has and is being completely revamped, including unicode support.
-- [ ] Digital signing validation and signing
+- [x] Digital signing validation and signing
 - [x] Append mode
 - [x] PDF compression and optimization of outputs with several options 1) combining duplicates, 2) compressed object streams, 3) image points per inch threshold, 4) image quality.
-- [ ] Text extraction significantly improved in quality and support for vectorized (position-based) text extraction (XY)
+- [x] Text extraction significantly improved in quality and foundation in place for vectorized (position-based) text extraction (XY)
+- [x] Image extraction with coordinates
 - [x] Paragraph in creator handling multiple styles within the same paragraph
 - [x] [Invoice component for easy PDF invoice generation](https://unidoc.io/news/simple-invoices)
 - [x] Table of contents automatically generated